Image of Aarhus city from aerial perspective

 Program details

 AU offers a wide variety of programs, however students are limited to studies in the programs listed below.
-Exchange students must limit their course choices to those offered in their program: see the Aarhus Faculty of Technical Sciences for Engineering courses or the Faculty of Natural Sciences for Science courses.
-Please note that while some mixing-and-matching is allowed, exchange students can only select courses in a maximum of two departments within their faculty.
+Exchange students must limit their course choices to those offered in their program.
+While some mixing-and-matching is allowed, exchange students can only select courses in a maximum of two departments within their faculty.
 All courses must also be offered at the same campus.

 Exchange students are expected to take 30 ECTS credits per semester.
 1 UCalgary Half Course Equivalent = 6 ECTS credits.